StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

 # Feedback

-1. Your team:
+1. Your team: GSU_DCSC_1
-2. Name of each individual participating:
+2. Name of each individual participating: Minh Nguyen
 3. How many unit tests were you able to pass?
+8
 4. Document and describe any enhancements included to help the judges properly grade your submission.
-    - Example One
+    - I implemented BigDecimal to fix precision error on test4 but one still keeps getting wrong
     - Example Two
     - Example Three